Force: Gravitational force or Gravity

 where $r$ is the distance between the two objects' centers of mass and $\hat\mathbf{r}$ is the unit vector pointed in the direction away from the center of the first object toward the center of the second object.

-This formula was powerful enough to stand as the basis for all subsequent descriptions of motion within the solar system until the 20th century.
+This formula was powerful enough to stand as the basis for all subsequent descriptions of motion within the Solar System until the 20th century.
 During that time, sophisticated methods of perturbation analysis were invented to calculate the deviations of orbits due to the influence of multiple bodies on a planet, moon, comet, or asteroid.
 The formalism was exact enough to allow mathematicians to predict the existence of the planet Neptune before it was observed.

-Mercury's orbit did not match that predicted by Newton's Law of Gravitation.
-Some astrophysicists predicted the existence of an undiscovered planet (Vulcan) that could explain the discrepancies.
-When Albert Einstein formulated his theory of general relativity (GR) he focused on Mercury's problematic orbit and found that his theory added a correction, which could account for the discrepancy.
-This was the first time that Newton's Theory of Gravity had been shown to be inexact.